Azure/azure-iot-device-ecosystem/get_started/openwrt-respeaker-core-c.md

         3.4.1 Use DeviceExplorer send message

-			"Message amqp send to MT7688" or "Message http send to MT7688"
+			"Message amqp send to ReSpeaker" or "Message http send to ReSpeaker"

 <a name="tips"></a>
 # Tips